borttrob/blog/blog/_posts/embed-svg-in-v-btn.md

 ---
 title: How to embed a SVG in vuetify's v-btn?
 date: 2020-11-21
-published: false
+published: true
 tags: ['Vuetify','Vue', 'SVG']
 canonical_url: false
 description: ""
 ---

-Recently I stumbled into an a problem I didn't really expect.
+Recently I stumbled into a problem I didn't really expect.
 I needed to embed an SVG into Vuetify's `v-btn` as.
 This **has** to be a simple task, right?

 Our example SVG will be this circle.